IntelRealSense/realsense-ros/README.md

 >- /camera/infra/camera_info
 >- /camera/infra/image_raw

-The "/camera" prefix is the namesapce specified in the given launch file.
+To turn them off: `ros2 param set /camera/camera enable_infra false` The "/camera" prefix is the namesapce specified in the given launch file.
 When using D435 or D415, the gyro and accel topics wont be available.
 Likewise, other topics will be available when using T265 (see below).

+### Post processing blocks - i.e. filters:
+The following processing blocks are available:
+ - ```align_depth```: If enabled, will publish the depth image aligned to the color image on the topic `/camera/aligned_depth_to_color/image_raw`.</br> The pointcloud, if created, will be based on the aligned depth image.

+ - ```colorizer```: will color the depth image.
+On the depth topic an RGB image will be published, instead of the 16bit depth values .
+ - ```pointcloud```: will add a pointcloud topic `/camera/depth/color/points`.
+    * The texture of the pointcloud can be modified using the `pointcloud.stream_filter` parameter.</br>
+    * The depth FOV and the texture FOV are not similar.
+By default, pointcloud is limited to the section of depth containing the texture.
+You can have a full depth to pointcloud, coloring the regions beyond the texture with zeros, by setting `pointcloud.allow_no_texture_points` to true.
+    * pointcloud is of an unordered format by default.
+This can be changed by setting `pointcloud.ordered_pc` to true.

+ - ```hdr_merge```: Allows depth image to be created by merging the information from 2 consecutive frames, taken with different exposure and gain values.
+The way to set exposure and gain values for each sequence in runtime is by first selecting the sequence id, using the `depth_module.sequence_id` parameter and then modifying the `depth_module.gain`, and `depth_module.exposure`.</br> To view the effect on the infrared image for each sequence id use the `sequence_id_filter.sequence_id` parameter.</br> To initialize these parameters in start time use the following parameters:</br>
+  `depth_module.exposure.1`, `depth_module.gain.1`, `depth_module.exposure.2`, `depth_module.gain.2`</br>
+  \* For in-depth review of the subject please read the accompanying [white paper](https://dev.intelrealsense.com/docs/high-dynamic-range-with-stereoscopic-depth-cameras).

+ - The following filters have detailed descriptions in : https://github.com/IntelRealSense/librealsense/blob/master/doc/post-processing-filters.md
+   - ```disparity_filter``` - convert depth to disparity before applying other filters and back.
+   - ```spatial_filter``` - filter the depth image spatially.
+   - ```temporal_filter``` - filter the depth image temporally.
+   - ```hole_filling_filter``` - apply hole-filling filter.
+   - ```decimation_filter``` - reduces depth scene complexity.

+Each of the above filters have it's own parameters, following the naming convention of `<filter_name>.<parameter_name>` including a `<filter_name>.enable` parameter to enable/disable it.

+### Sensor Parameters:
+Each sensor has a unique set of parameters.
+Video sensors, such as depth_module or rgb_camera have, at least, the following parameter:
+  - fps
+  - height
+  - width

+Since infra1, infra2 and depth are all streams of the depth_module, their width, height and fps are defined by their common sensor.
+The same rule applies in L515 for the depth, infra and confidence streams which all share the parameters of their common depth_module.
+If the specified combination of parameters is not available by the device, the default configuration will be used.</br>

 ### Available Parameters:
 For the entire list of parameters type `ros2 param list`.
 For reading a parameter value use `ros2 param get <node> <parameter_name>` for instance: `ros2 param get /camera/camera depth_module.emitter_on_off`
 For setting a new value for a parameter use `ros2 param set <node> <parameter_name> <value>` i.e. `ros2 param set /camera/camera depth_module.emitter_on_off true`

+#### Parameters that can be modified during runtime:
+- All of the filters and sensors inner parameters.
+- **enable_*<stream_name>***: Choose whether to enable a specified stream or not.
+Default is true for images and false for orientation streams. <stream_name> can be any of *infra1, infra2, color, depth, fisheye, fisheye1, fisheye2, gyro, accel, pose*.
+- **enable_sync**: gathers closest frames of different sensors, infra red, color and depth, to be sent with the same timetag.
+This happens automatically when such filters as pointcloud are enabled.
+- ***<stream_type>*_qos**: <stream_type> can be any of *infra, color, fisheye, depth, gyro, accel, pose*.
+Sets the QoS by which the topic is published.
+Available values are the following strings: SYSTEM_DEFAULT, DEFAULT, PARAMETER_EVENTS, SERVICES_DEFAULT, PARAMETERS, SENSOR_DATA.
+- **Notice:** ***<stream_type>*_info_qos** refers to both camera_info topics and metadata topics.
+- **tf_publish_rate**: double, positive values mean dynamic transform publication with specified rate, all other values mean static transform publication.
+Defaults to 0

+#### Parameters that cannot be changed in runtime:
 - **serial_no**: will attach to the device with the given serial number (*serial_no*) number.
 Default, attach to the first (in an inner list) RealSense device.
   - Note: serial number can also be defined with "_" prefix.
 For instance, serial number 831612073525 can be set in command line as `serial_no:=_831612073525`.
 That is a workaround until a better method will be found to ROS2's auto conversion of strings containing only digits into integers.
 - **usb_port_id**: will attach to the device with the given USB port (*usb_port_id*). i.e 4-1, 4-2 etc. Default, ignore USB port when choosing a device.